Creating a policy lab for evaluating social inclusion policy in Spain

 The impact of the economic shock linked to Covid-19 underscored the need for such a program: unemployment levels rose to 15.3 percent during the second quarter of 2020, and by the end of 2020, poverty had increased to its highest level since 2008.
 This ranked Spain as the country with the fifth highest poverty rates in the European Union (EU).

-The national minimum income (ingreso mínimo vital, or IMV) launched in May 2020 and provides a cash transfer for individuals and households based on their income and size—roughly €500 for a single individual (in 2022) or €787 for a two-parent household with one child.
-Designed by the Ministry of Inclusion, Social Security, and Migration (MISSM), this new transfer is meant to provide an equal foundation of support for vulnerable households across Spain.
+Launched in May 2020, the national minimum income (ingreso mínimo vital, or IMV) provides a cash transfer for individuals and households based on their income and size—roughly €500 for a single individual (in 2022) or €787 for a two-parent household with one child.
+Designed by the Ministry of Inclusion, Social Security, and Migration (MISSM), this transfer is meant to provide an equal foundation of support for vulnerable households across Spain.

 Complementing a national income scheme with broader social protection programs